 Stephanie Saincy

-After more than ten years of reading tense bodies, as an osteopath, Stéphanie Saincy has developed a conviction based on science and experience: 80% of our decisions stem from our internal state, not from our strategy.
+After more than ten years of reading tense bodies, as an osteopath, Stéphanie Saincy has developed a conviction based on science and practice: 80% of our decisions come from our internal state, not from our strategy.
 And when the nervous system is on alert, the best skills in the world are no longer enough.
-Your teams are competent, engaged, and yet something is off.
+Your teams are competent, engaged, and yet something is blocking.
 Decisions slow down.
-Tensions arise.
+Tensions set in.
 Collective energy erodes.
-Not because people lack willpower, but because their brains are operating in survival mode.
-This is precisely where, since 2016, Stéphanie Saincy has been helping leaders, executive committees, and teams of SMEs and mid-sized companies to move out of survival mode to regain decision-making clarity, cohesion, and sustainable performance, thanks to her NEVA method, built on four pillars: self-awareness, self-regulation, decision-making and structuring, communication and engagement.
-The conference is an interactive, embodied experience, with tools that can be activated as early as the next morning.
+Not because people lack willpower but because their brains are functioning in survival mode.
+This is precisely where, since 2016, Stéphanie Saincy has been supporting leaders, executive committees, and teams of SMEs and mid-sized companies to move out of survival mode to regain decision-making clarity, cohesion, and sustainable performance, thanks to her NEVA method, built on four pillars: self-awareness, self-regulation, decision-making and structuring, communication and engagement.
+The conference is an interactive, embodied experience, with tools that can be activated the very next morning.
 Your teams leave with a new understanding of their own functioning.
 And something changes.
+Her interventions adapt to all contexts, management seminars, corporate conventions, thematic evenings, and all formats, from 45 minutes to half a day.
+Each intervention is tailored to the specific challenges of the organization and the maturity level of the teams.
 Her first book, In Survival Mode, is currently being written.
 References: Banque de France, Citi, CNRS, Barry Callebaut, Recordati.

 Prices